ongres/stackgres/web/SITES_MERGE_PLAYBOOK.md

 they always point at the production site, so subpath previews silently jump to live (and many target old docs URL schemes).
 See "Known gaps / open items".

+### 21. Generated docs content: CRD reference, helm parameters, data files

+The import (step 16) silently lost every docs page that upstream *generates* at build time: `doc/build.sh` produces the CRD reference `_index.md` files (crdoc over the operator CRDs), the helm operator-parameters page (helm-docs), the Hugo data files (`versions.yml`, `crds/`, default values — several sg-doc shortcodes read these and were rendering empty), and the Operator API swagger (`sg-swagger.yaml`).
+Those outputs were gitignored in `doc/`, so they never traveled.

+Fix: `web/scripts/generate-docs.sh` — a port of `doc/build.sh` pointed at
+`web/` (this resolves the "repoint build.sh" follow-up from step 16).
+Run it before `hugo`; outputs are gitignored (`web/.gitignore`).
+Notes:

+- `_index.template.md` files are splice sources, not pages — added `ignoreFiles` to `config.toml`, or their `url:` fields collide with the generated pages (latent upstream too; exposed by modern Hugo).
+- Swagger source order: real `swagger-merged.yaml` from the operator build (production path) → `$SG_SWAGGER_DOWNLOAD_URL` snapshot (PREVIEW ONLY — the GitLab Pages job downloads the live site's copy) → skip with a warning.
+- The `pages` CI job installs pinned yq/crdoc/helm-docs and runs the script;
+  the production build path is unchanged and must supply the real swagger.
+- The generated CRD pages carry the live URL scheme (`/doc/latest/reference/crd/...`), so content links that targeted it now resolve instead of falling back.
+- The markdown render hooks (step 20) gained a guard: destinations already prefixed with the baseURL path (e.g. relref output) are left untouched — without it they were double-prefixed under a subpath.

 ## Verified

 - `hugo` builds with **0 errors** (379 pages)